kaelzhang/node-ignore/README.md

 - `{ignored: true, unignored: false}`: the `pathname` is ignored
 - `{ignored: false, unignored: true}`: the `pathname` is unignored
 - `{ignored: false, unignored: false}`: the `pathname` is never matched by any ignore rules.

+## .checkIgnore(pattern) since 6.1.0

+> new in 6.1.0

+Please pay attention that this method does not have a strong built-in cache mechanism.

+The purpose of introducing this method is to make it possible to implement the `git check-ignore` command in JavaScript based on `node-ignore`.

+So do not use this method in those situations where performance is extremely important.

 ## static `isPathValid(pathname): boolean` since 5.0.0